Soumyabrata/Soumyabrata.github.io/teaching.md

 <br />

 ## Outreach
 I was also involved in teaching Junior College students, as a part of our university outreach programs.
-Check out the <a href="http://www3.ntu.edu.sg/home2012/SOUMYABR001/ledcube.html">LED Cube workshop</a> page.
+I worked on fun and interesting projects during this term.
+I taught students how to build antenna using regular tin cans (more popularly known as <a href="https://en.wikipedia.org/wiki/Cantenna">cantenna</a>).
+Additionally, I explained arduino programming using a block of LEDs - check out our <a href="http://www3.ntu.edu.sg/home2012/SOUMYABR001/ledcube.html">LED Cube workshop</a> page.
 <br />

 ## Projects